 Thoroughly clean and sanitize all hard surfaces that were in contact with floodwater.
-Pool decking, concrete, coping, pool ladders and railings, pool equipment, and other hard surfaces should first be cleaned using hot water and laundry or dish detergent.
+Pool decking, concrete, coping, pool ladders and railings, pool equipment and other hard surfaces should first be cleaned using hot water and laundry or dish detergent.
 After cleaning, sanitize hard surfaces using a solution of chlorine bleach (see table below).
-Never mix chlorine products with ammonia.
+WARNING: Never mix chlorine products with ammonia.
+Chlorine gas could result.
 Make new bleach solutions daily as they weaken over time.